 - A copy of your pathology report from any biopsy or surgery

 - Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored on a CD, DVD, etc.

 - If you had surgery, a copy of your operative report

 - If you were in the hospital, a copy of the discharge summary that the doctor wrote when you were sent home

 - If you had radiation treatment, a copy of the treatment summary (you need to get this from the doctor)

-- If you had chemo or other medicines, a list of your drugs, drug doses, and when you took them
+- If you had drug treatment (such as chemotherapy, immunotherapy, or targeted therapy), a list of your drugs, drug doses, and when you took them

 Last Revised: 10/01/2014